Sourcing Refuge

 Sat – 10am – 5pm

-Download the refuge referral form here.
-Email the completed referral form to refuge@edanlincs.org.uk
+Then email the completed referral form to lincsrefugespa@edanlincs.org.uk

 Once the referral is received, a comprehensive assessment is conducted with the victim to evaluate the safety and appropriateness of refuge accommodation on an individual basis.
 Typically, a decision is made within 24 hours of receiving the referral and communicated to both the victim and referrer.